Rasim Ljajić

-Rasim Ljajić (Расим Љајић, /sh/; born 28 January 1964) is a Serbian politician and sports administrator who currently serves as president of FK Partizan.
+Rasim Ljajić (Note: Расим Љајић, /sh/) (born 28 January 1964) is a Serbian politician and sports administrator who currently serves as president of FK Partizan.

 A prominent Bosniak politician from Novi Pazar and president of Social Democratic Party of Serbia, he served in multiple ministerial positions of the Government of Serbia from 2000 to 2020.
 Following the overthrow of Slobodan Milošević, he first served as Minister of Human and Minority Rights of FR Yugoslavia/Serbia and Montenegro from 2000 to 2006.
 Ljajić was also the president of the National Council for Cooperation with the Hague Tribunal.
 From 2007 to 2012, he served as Minister of Labour, Employment, Veteran and Social Policy.

 From 2012 to 2020, he served as both the Deputy Prime Minister of Serbia and the Minister of Trade, Tourism and Telecommunications.

+As of October 2024 he has served as president of FK Partizan.

 Education

 Ljajić was born in Novi Pazar to a Bosniak Muslim family.
 After finishing high school, he graduated from the University of Sarajevo School of Medicine.